rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

     threshold value (= 0.72) were considered as dataset mentions.
-A dataset mention was considered as a citation only if it was found in the given Dataset Vocabulary (via string matching either with a dataset title or any of the terms in a dataset ‘mention\_list’) and if it belonged to the research field of the article.
-To check if a dataset belonged to the field of research, we found the cosine similarity of the terms in the ‘subjects’ field of the Dataset Vocabulary with the keywords and the identified Research Field of the article.
+A dataset mention was considered as a citation only if it was found in the given Dataset Vocabulary (via string matching either with a dataset title or any of the terms in a dataset 'mention\_list') and if it belonged to the research field of the article.
+To check if a dataset belonged to the field of research, we found the cosine similarity of the terms in the 'subjects' field of the Dataset Vocabulary with the keywords and the identified Research Field of the article.